shapor/limacharlie/README.md

 *For more direct enquiries, contact us at limacharlie@refractionpoint.com*

 ## What's New
+- Yara signature support for continuous disk, memory and on-demand.
 - New Hunt framework in the cloud.
 Script complex automatic investigations.
 - Many stability/performance improvements.
 - New sensor collector detecting process/module hollowing.